jacg/petalo/README.md

    + `foms`: Calculate Figures of Merit (FOMs) for reconstructed images of Jaszczak or NEMA7 phantoms.

-   + `foms.py`: Calculate and plot FOMs for a sequence of reconstructed images produced by `mlem`.
+   + TODO: This on is currently missing! `foms.py`: Calculate and plot FOMs for a sequence of reconstructed images produced by `mlem`.

    + `imageprimaries`: Create a 3D image of the distribution of primary vertices (back-to-back gamma production points) in a MC simulation.
 Can be viewed